 print the recipe here!

 notes: I steam the broccoli and cauliflower florets, but you could totally do this as a raw salad and bypass that extra step if you want.
-I use a bit of flax oil in the dressing (#foryourhealth), but straight olive oil all the way is just as well.
+I use a bit of flax oil in the dressing, but straight olive oil is also great!

 caraway + horseradish dressing ingredients:

 2 tbsp grated fresh horseradish

 juice of 1/2 a lemon (about 2-3 tbsp)

 1/2 tsp caraway seeds (+ extra for the salad)

 3 tbsp olive oil